elenaalimin/thought-partner-ai/SETUP.md

 - Check that your Supabase project is active
 - Ensure the migration has been run successfully

-### Claude API Errors
+### OpenAI API Errors
-- Verify your `ANTHROPIC_API_KEY` is correct
+- Verify your `OPENAI_API_KEY` is correct
-- Check your Anthropic account has credits/quota available
+- Check your OpenAI account has credits/quota available
 - Make sure you're using a valid API key

 ### Authentication Issues